svartbm1/RunEstimator/README.md

 C:\Program Files\World of Warcraft\Interface\AddOns\
 or equivalent, and the addOn enabled in the checklist in the addOns tab in game.

-To use the addon type '/runs <dropchance> <desired probability>' without the ' ' (Example: /runs 32.15 90) This will output the line: 'RESULT: You need to make 6 runs to get an item with the dropchance 32.15% with 90% probability.'
+To use the addon type '/runs "dropchance" "desired probability"' without the ' ' (Example: /runs 32.15 90) This will output the line: 'RESULT: You need to make 6 runs to get an item with the dropchance 32.15% with 90% probability.'